kwhanalytics/solar-interview/README.md

 3.  **Familiarize yourself with the existing code** - Check out the `test.db` file -- this is the sqlite3 database file.
 Check out files in the [`solar`](https://github.com/kwhanalytics/solar-interview/tree/master/solar) directory -- these are the files responsible for implementing the solar module.
 Check out the files in the [`test`](https://github.com/kwhanalytics/solar-interview/tree/master/test) directory -- these are the test which will now direct you.
 4.  **Familiarize yourself with the data** - Data is stored in the `test.db` file.
 You can interact with the data using the sqlite3 cli: `sqlite3 test.db`.
 To show the list of tables, type `.tables` into the sqlite3 command prompt.
 For a description of table columns, run `.schema TABLENAME`.
 The data is very simple -- you should easily understand the connection between the two tables.
 In Python, we recommend the `sqlite3` module.
 5.  **Run the tests** - A number of tests have been written for the code base.
 These tests describe the functionality expected in the modules.
 Try running the tests: `nosetests`.
 6.  **Write the code** - Write the code required to make the tests pass.
 In some cases, the tests haven't even been written -- in these cases, write the code for testing as well.
-In the process of writing the code, you may find that more tests are needed to cover your pases -- write them up!
+In the process of writing the code, you may find that more tests are needed to cover your bases -- write them up!

 You might want to consider a few things as you code:

 -  How flexible is your code?
 Are the classes and the database closely or loosely coupled?
 Do the tests provide adequate coverage without being too implementation specific?
--  Is your code nicely formatted in and in-line with standard style guides?
+-  Is your code nicely formatted and in-line with standard style guides?
 If you're unfamiliar with Python styles, a good resource is [pylint](http://www.pylint.org/).
 -  What data structure did you use for the SolarPerformanceCollection?
 How quickly (in big-O notation) are the various operations performed (`add`, `min`, `max`, `count`, `top`)?
 Can you do better?
 How much does the implementation change if the dataset is frequently appended?
 Or if the dataset is rarely appended but frequently queried for the top k systems?

 # Part 2